Religion, Spirituality, and Health Scientific Interest Group

 The RSH-SIG Journal Club is open to NIH staff and meets by NIH Zoom.
 The upcoming journal club dates are the following:

 Mr. Jason Wilson, MA, NIH OD (Office of IRB Operations) is serving as the Coordinator of the Journal Club.
-Please contact him at jason.wilson3@nih.gov if you have an article you would like to present.
+Please contact him at jason.wilson3@nih.gov if you have questions about the journal club or if you would like to present an article.

 Membership

-All NIH-staff with an nih.gov email account can join the RSH-SIG listserv (RELIGION-SPIRITUALITY-HEALTH@LIST.NIH.GOV) and also the “full group,” which meets on the second Tuesday of the month from 2:00 to 3:00 p.m.
+All NIH-staff with an nih.gov email account can join the RSH-SIG listserv (RELIGION-SPIRITUALITY-HEALTH@LIST.NIH.GOV) to be added to our meeting invitations and Teams site.
+Our RSH-SIG Full Group meetings meet on the second Tuesday of the month from 2:00 p.m. to 3:00 p.m.
 The participation of individuals, agencies, and organizations outside of the NIH who share an interest are welcome to participate in our public events.
+Please email us at RSH-SIG@mail.nih.gov if you have any questions.

 Newsletter

-Ranjan Gupta, PhD (FIC), and Gabriela Riscuta, MD, MS, CNS (NCI) are serving as the co-editors of the RSH-SIG newsletter.
-It is anticipated that the newsletter will be published on a quarterly basis.
-If you have an idea for an article of interest for the newsletter, please email them at RSH-SIGnewsletter@mail.nih.gov.
+The RSH-SIG Newsletter was first published in September 2024.
+The newsletter is co-edited by: Alicia Brockington (NIAID), Ranjan Gupta, PhD (FIC), Joan Romaine, MPH, MS, (NIAAA) and Gabriela Riscuta, MD, MS, CNS (NCI).
+It is anticipated that the newsletter will be published four times a year (Winter, Spring, Summer, Fall).
+If you have an idea for an article of interest for the newsletter, please email the editors at RSH-SIGnewsletter@mail.nih.gov.

 Resources for Researchers